demourak/goemerchant-woocommerce-plugin/README.md

 * Fixed issue that was preventing transactions from processing on a local server
 * Changed the default vault and order ID prefix to blank
+* Fixed issue that occured when attempting to save a card that already exists